 We’re excited to welcome you back for a much needed escape along the Colorado River.
 And while you’re here soaking up some well-deserved good times, we’ll be doing everything we can to increase your peace of mind.
-Here are some simple things you can do to help: Try to maintain a six-foot social distance, wearing mandatory face coverings when you’re in public places, and wash your hands often.
+Here are some simple things you can do to help: Maintain a six-foot social distance, wear mandatory face coverings when you’re in public places, and wash your hands often.
 Being #LaughlinSmart is a new way of doing things around here, but the fun that this oasis offers is still the same.

 Keep Your Distance.

 Wash Your Hands.

 No matter what.